Bridge collapse: Out on errands, killed in an instant

 “He was almost caught underneath.
 I couldn’t believe it,” Garlobo said.
 She watched the bridge smash into the street below in what seemed like an instant.

-“How is it that a strong bridge falls down like a piece of board?
+“How is it that a strong bridge falls down like a piece of board?”

-Llera had sped to the scene and arrived within minutes.
+Llera had sped to the scene, arrriving within minutes.
 In the mayhem, he found a man lying unconscious on the street and started performing CPR.
 He could barely feel a pulse, but someone with the medical staff from the university came by and said, “you are keeping him alive.
 Keep going.”
 And so he did, and the man was alive when they rushed him away.

 Llera checked in at the hospital but could get no information.
 He thought the man had lived.
 He’d hoped they could shake hands one day.